Contents

 Accessing these neighborhoods is easy via the Osaka Metro.
 Nakazakicho is a short walk from Nakazakicho Station, two stops from Umeda on the Tanimachi Line.
 Tamatsukuri sits along the JR Loop Line and Nagahoritsurumiryokuchi Line—simply exit at Tamatsukuri Station.
 For Ura Namba, use Namba or Nipponbashi Stations, then wander south and melt into the local scene.

 Try weaving several of these areas into a single itinerary—start with a quiet morning in Tamatsukuri’s shrines, enjoy midday coffee in Nakazakicho, and end your evening with food and drinks in Ura Namba.
-For deeper insights and walking routes, check local resources like neighborhood blogs or explore the Osaka Streets Guide on Best Adventure Kansai for recommended stops and maps.

 Seek Spiritual Retreats: Osaka’s Hidden Temples and Shrines